amanasj/ROP-meta-analysis/README.md

 # ROP-meta-analysis

-Supplementary code used for journal submission:
+Supplementary code used for Ophthalmology journal article:

-A Network Meta-Analysis Comparing the Efficacies of Intravitreal Bevacizumab, Ranibizumab, Aflibercept, and Laser Treatment for Retinopathy of Prematurity by Emer Chang, Amandeep S Josan, Ravi Purohit, Chetan K Patel, Kanmin Xue
+A Network Meta-Analysis of Retreatment Rates following Bevacizumab, Ranibizumab, Aflibercept and Laser for Retinopathy of Prematurity by
+Emer T Chang, Amandeep S Josan, Ravi Purohit, Chetan K Patel, Kanmin Xue

-I have included three Rmarkdown files containing the complete code and comments used to perform a zone 1, type 1 and type 1 + potential moderator meta-analyses
+I have included three Rmarkdown files containing the complete code with analysis commentary used to perform a zone 1, type 1 and type 1 + moderator meta-analyses.
+The spreadsheet containing the raw data extracted from each journal article contained in the meta-analaysis is also included.

-All Rmarkdown files can be run using R
+All Rmarkdown files can be run using Rstudio